2 Part Course |

 5.2 Anti-Avoidance

-• Enveloping High-Value Residential Properties: Use of corporate entities to hold properties can trigger 15% SDLT for certain high-value homes.
+• Enveloping High-Value Residential Properties: the use of corporate entities to hold properties can trigger 15% SDLT for certain high-value homes

 Partnerships and Special Transactions